yudhalexa/joylive-marketing/README.md

 pm2 start ecosystem.config.js --env production
 pm2 save
 ```
-The server will now start automatically, but might take a while for the media to load.
+The server will now start automatically, but might take a while for the media to load, depending on the media sizes.

 ## License
 MIT